 #3 Hills Do Not Exist

 It sounds crazy, I know.
 Let me explain.
 My Dad and I used to be running buddies (before I moved 2,000 miles away and he got injured).
-Some of my best memories with my Dad are running on Riverside Drive.
+Some of my best memories with my Dad are running on along the river in my hometown.
 And there was always a hill on the second half of our run.
 Running uphill after you’ve exerted a lot of energy would be quite a challenge.
-If you believed in hills that is.
+If one believed in hills that is.
 And my Dad, as you can probably guess, is not one of those people who believed in hills.

 #4 That He Loves My Mother